brodyking/configs/README.md

-# configs
+# brodyking/configs
-My Configs for certain applications
+My Configs for certain applications.
+This is messy and isnt really made for anyone but me but poke around if youd like.